joosy/guides/guides/basics/getting-started.md

 ### What is Joosy?

-Heres is the typical transport flow for the Rails web application:
+Here is the typical transport flow for the Rails web application:

 ![Typical](http://f.cl.ly/items/322w1b1j2y2X0C212O1U/typical.png)